Biorepository & Patient Research Registries

 Advancing Cutting Edge Studies of Gastrointestinal Disease & Health

 Because the biospecimens reveal information about both the biology of the patient and the disease, it is critical to know as much as possible about our patients and their specific diseases.
 Well annotated specimens --the who, what, when, and where of each specific specimen—are a unique and essential aspect the of the Registry that makes it extremely valuable for translational research.
 Because it takes many years to collect enough samples that have a particular characteristic, it is often not possible to do such research without a biorepository as it would take 5-10 years to collect enough samples to even begin a study.
 By having an existing biorepository, research is accelerated by 5-10 years.
 More importantly, research that could not be done before biorepositories existed can now take place.
 This type of resource is often critical for getting NIH grant support in an era of hyper-competition for funding.

 The Registry serves as a bridge between the collected biosamples and each patient's health data.
 The well-annotated samples in the UW biorepository have in-depth and highly detailed demographics, precise and meticulous clinical notations, exhaustive treatment history, and accurately recorded disease information.
 This data is critical for being able to do translational research that connects studies done in the laboratory with patients and their illnesses.
 Translational research is what leads to new ways of treating patients.

-For more information about the Biorepository and Registry, please contact Wynn Burke at firstname.lastname@example.org
+For more information about the Biorepository and Registry, please view a recent newsletter, visitGiCaRes link below or contact Wynn Burke at firstname.lastname@example.org

 More Research Targets